German invasion of Belgium (1940): Belgian military strategy

 b) Vast changes in military methods, particularly in aviation and mechanization, meant that initial operations could now be of alarming force, speed and magnitude.

 c) The lightning reoccupation of the Rhineland came with bases for the start of a possible German invasion moving close to the Belgian frontier.

 On 24 April 1937, the French and British publicly declared that Belgium's security was paramount to the Western Allies and that they would defend their borders against aggression of any sort, whether directed solely at Belgium, or to obtain bases to wage war against "other states".
 The British and French released Belgium from her Locarno obligations to render mutual assistance in the event of German aggression toward Poland, while the British and French maintained their military obligations to Belgium.

 Militarily, the Belgians considered the Wehrmacht stronger than the Allies, and that engaging in overtures to the Allies would make Belgium a battleground without adequate allies.

-The Belgians and French remained confused about what was expected of whom if or when hostilities commenced.
-The Belgians were determined to hold the border fortifications along the Albert Canal and the Meuse, without withdrawing, until the French Army arrived to support them.
-Gamelin was not keen on pushing his Dyle plan that far.
+After the start of the Second World War in September 1939, the Belgians and French remained confused about what was expected of whom if or when hostilities actually commenced.
+The Belgians initially had been determined to hold the fortifications along the Albert Canal and the Meuse, without withdrawing, until the French Army arrived to support them.
+Gamelin, however, was not keen on pushing his Dyle plan that far.
 He was concerned that the Belgians would be driven out of their defences and would retreat to Antwerp, as in 1914.
-In fact, the Belgian divisions protecting the border were to withdraw and retreat southward to link up with French forces.
-This information was not given to Gamelin.
+When it became clear that there was to be no French advance towards the Albert Canal, the Belgian divisions were planned to withdraw after resisting for only a short period and retreat westward to link up with the French/British forces.
+This information was not communicated to Gamelin, who assumed he had sufficient time to entrench at the Dyle.